aspose-pdf/Aspose-PDF-Tutorials/pdf/english/net/document-manipulation/_index.md

 Learn how to split PDF pages into separate files using Aspose.PDF for .NET.
 This comprehensive guide covers setup, implementation, and optimization tips.

 ### [Split and Create PDF Files Using Aspose.PDF .NET | Document Manipulation Guide](./split-create-pdf-aspose-pdf-net/)
-Learn how to split multi-page PDFs and create new PDF files using Aspose.PDF for .NET.
+Learn how to split multi-page PDFs and create new PDF files using Aspose.PDF .NET.
 Follow this comprehensive guide with code examples.

 ### [Ultimate Guide to PDF Manipulation with Aspose.PDF .NET&#58; Load, Save & Replace Text Efficiently](./master-pdf-manipulation-aspose-pdf-net/)
 Learn how to master PDF manipulation using Aspose.PDF for .NET.
 This guide covers loading, saving, and replacing text in PDFs, ideal for developers seeking efficiency.